Xclamation is a desktop publishing application designed for the personal publication of

-documents with layouts too complex for simple word-processing software.
-It allows users to
+Xclamation is a desktop publishing application designed for the personal publication of documents with layouts too complex for simple word-processing software.
+It allows users to arrange text, graphics, tables and other items according to their preference.

 Page layouts are made up of frames.
-A frame is a pregnant geometric shape whose outline
+A frame is a pregnant geometric shape whose outline delimits the visible portion of the object inside the frame part of a document, for example.

 There are two steps to creating an Xclamation document: